Lestoven/react-squad-builder/README.md

 ![Pick a formation](pickFormation.jpg)

-You can define a default color by the prop "formationTextColor"
+You can define a default color with the prop "formationTextColor"

 For example:
 ```jsx